seaneshbaugh/media_streamer/README.md

 ------------

 #### Ruby Version

-Ruby 1.9.3-p125 or higher (although, any 1.9 version should work).
+Ruby 2.0.0-p247 or higher (although, any 1.9.3 or 2.0.0 version should work).

 #### Gems
+* activesupport
 * sinatra
 * sinatra-contrib
+* thin

 Installation
 ------------